Northern flicker: Reproduction

 The northern flicker's breeding habitat consists of forested areas across North America and as far south as Central America.
-They are cavity nesters which typically nest in trees, but they also use posts and birdhouses if sized and situated appropriately.
-They prefer to excavate their own home, although they reuse and repair damaged or abandoned nests.
-Abandoned northern flicker nests create habitat for other cavity nesters.
-Northern flickers are sometimes driven away from their nesting sites by another cavity nester, the common starling (Sturnus vulgaris).
+It is a cavity nester that typically nests in trees, but may also use posts and birdhouses if sized and situated appropriately.
+It prefers to excavate its own home, although it may reuse and repair damaged or abandoned nests.
+Often the old nests are created by belted kingfishers or sand martins.
+Abandoned northern flicker nests create habitats for other cavity nesters.
+The northern flicker is sometimes driven away from its nesting site by other cavity nesters like the common starling (Sturnus vulgaris).